Prototypes

 July 2019 - First 3D Printed Prototype

 In this first pass, you had to move the back foot bar up and down based on the club to create the angles.
 There was also a printed marker that slid over the tube on top of back foot bar to adjust to your shoulder width (the white part just above my trail foot) to show how far apart to set feet.
-Front foot quarter turn bar was super long and determined later not even necessary.
+Front foot quarter turn bar was super long and determined later not even necessary since in later versions the markings on the bar for the foot, the leading edge of the front bar, and the logo were all designed to represent the 22.5 degree foot flare.

 September 2019 - Modified Prototype

-Next version was not adjustable, so just set for my shoulder width.
-Cut from plexiglass I got from Ace hardware.
-Was still able to collapse but pretty long, working out how wide the widest stance might be to continue to shorten the total length when collpased.
+Next version was not easily adjustable and cut from plexiglass I bought from Ace Hardware.
+I was still able to collapse it but was pretty long.
+I was working out how wide the widest stance might be to continue to shorten the total length when collapsed to maximize the number of golfers that could use it while keeping shipping costs in check.

-This is the first version with the angled trail foot bar that you did not have to adjust to show where your trail foot should be for different clubs.
+This is the first physical version with the angled trail foot bar that you did not have to adjust for each club.

 January 2020 - First Adjustable Prototype